-Pension plans
+Pension Plans

 ASML maintains various pension plans covering substantially all of its employees.
-The Company's approximately 2,800 employees in the Netherlands participate in a multi-employer union plan ("Bedrijfstakpensioenfonds Metalektro") determined in accordance with the collective bargaining agreements effective for the industry in which ASML operates.
-This multi-employer plan spans approximately 1,300 companies and 147,000 contributing members.
+The Company's approximately 2,800 employees in the Netherlands participate in a multi-employer union plan ("Bedrijfstakpensioenfonds Metalektro"), which is managed by PME, and determined in accordance with the collective bargaining agreements effective for the industry in which ASML operates.
+This multi-employer union plan spans approximately 1,300 companies and 147,000 contributing members.
 The plan monitors its risks on a global basis, not by company or employee, and is subject to regulation by Dutch governmental authorities.
-By law (the Dutch Pensions and Savings Act), a multi-employer union plan must be monitored against specific criteria, including the coverage ratio of the plan's assets to its obligations.
-This coverage ratio must exceed 100 percent for the total plan.
+By law (the Dutch Pensions and Savings Act), a multi-employer union plan must be monitored against specific criteria, including the funding ratio of the plan's assets to its obligations.
+This funding ratio must exceed 100 percent for the total plan.
 Every company participating in a Dutch multi-employer union plan contributes a premium calculated as a percentage of its total pensionable salaries, with each company subject to the same percentage contribution rate.
 The pension rights of each employee are based upon the employee's average salary during employment.